Puerto Rico's Struggling Schools Face Privatization

 Faced with a dire situation, Puerto Rico’s leaders are using post-storm recovery as an opportunity to dramatically overhaul the territory’s education system.
 Governor Ricardo Rosselló recently announced that more than 300 public schools out of 1,100 will close, and he outlined changes he wants to make to the system, including instituting charter schools and using private school vouchers—similar to the practices touted by U.S. Secretary of Education Betsy DeVos.

-This might sound a little familiar: After Hurricane Katrina, New Orleans also embarked on a major educational revamp and made the majority of its public schools into charters—a move that remains controversial.
-Today, more than 90 percent of the city’s students attend charter schools.
+This might sound a little familiar: After Hurricane Katrina, the Louisiana state government embarked on a major educational revamp in New Orleans and made the majority of its public schools into charters—a move that remains controversial.* Today, more than 90 percent of the city’s students attend charter schools.

 But the situation in Puerto Rico actually has its roots in the 1990s, when the island’s conservative leaders began to promote private schools and (unsuccessfully) pushed for vouchers.
 Even before the storm, many schools were closing.
 Between 2010 and 2015, 150 public schools were shuttered, and in May 2017—four months before Maria struck—officials announced that another 179 closures would follow.

-Note: *CORRECTION: This sentence was revised to clarify the role of the state government in New Orleans school reform.